drengraami/hpgnn/data/README.md

     * It contains matchup Sentinel-2 surface reflectance against BRAZA - a bio-optical database for the remote sensing of water quality in BRAZil coAstal and inland waters extracted using python code given in downloading sentinel-2 subdirectory

-* Each sheet contains spectral reflectance bands (B1–B8) and target water quality parameters, along with other metadata columns as described in meta_data.
+* Each sheet contains spectral reflectance bands (B1–B8) and target water quality parameters, along with other columns as described in the meta_data sheet

 ## TIFF Files (Example: Trout Lake, USA)